khyathibalusu/Predictive-Analytics-Case-Studies/STA_380_-_Take_Home_-_Question1-3_Final.md

 ### **AIRLINES TO CONSIDER/NOT CONSIDER FOR PEOPLE WITH WEEKEND TRIPS:**

-If the flights arrive on a friday or during Saturday morning before 11:00 hrs, most probably it has people who are planning on weekend trips
+If the flights arrive on a friday or during Saturday morning before 11:00 hrs, most probably it has people who are on a visting that city for the weekend

 In this case, the last thing when you want to happen is a flight cancellation.Hence for this analysis we are looking at the flight cancellations